lsst-sitcom/sitcomtn-082/index.rst

 .. figure:: /_static/m1m3004_hp_timeline_El_1.png

-   Figure 13.
    Same as Figure 1 but the TMA at el=1 deg.

 .. figure:: /_static/Force_displacement_salidx_100057_El_1.png
    :scale: 45 %

-   Figure 14.
    Same as Figure 2 but the TMA at el=10 deg.

 .. figure:: /_static/Force_displacement_fitting_residual_salidx_100057_El_1.png

-   Figure 15.
    Same as Figure 3 but the TMA at el=1 deg.

 .. rubric:: References